ClearHeadedT/boot-dev-log/learn-to-code-in-python/NOTES.md

 - Learned a spellbook exercise, organizing variable data for a small game.
 - Learned defining functions, calling them with arguments.
 - Learned functions with multiple parameters.
+- Learned the difference between printing inside a function and returning a value.